microsoft/map-explorer/README.md

 change properties of the map component to see the effect on shown map.

-The example has been developed with Silverlight for Windows Phone devices and tested to work on Nokia Lumia devices with Windows Phone 8.
+The example has been developed with Silverlight for Windows Phone devices and tested to work on Lumia devices with Windows Phone 8.

 ![Screenshot](doc/screenshots/MapExplorer_screenshot_1.png?raw=true)

 This example application is hosted in GitHub: https://github.com/Microsoft/map-explorer

-For more information on implementation and porting, visit Nokia Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!code-examples/map-explorer.html
+For more information on implementation and porting, visit Lumia Developer's Library: http://developer.nokia.com/Resources/Library/Lumia/#!code-examples/map-explorer.html